juw0n/SRE-Devop-Bootcamp/README.md

-## Student CRUD REST API in Golang with Gin
+## Student CRUD REST API in Golang with Gin (following One2n Playbook SRE Challenge)
 This repository implements a simple REST API for managing student data using Golang and the Gin framework.

 ## Learning Objectives